1935 :

 of such a long history?

-Of so many twists and turns of success but also of dramas?
+of so many twists and turns, successes but also tragedies?

-Let us pay tribute to all those who built this fabulous story and to those who led it, Dimitri PHILIPPOFF, Paul MORIHIEN, the entire BLITZ family, Gilbert & Serge TRIGANO, all the village chiefs and all of you also GOs and GMs who without you would have come to an abrupt end.
+Let us pay tribute to all those who built this fabulous story and to those who led it, Dimitri PHILIPPOFF, Paul MORIHIEN, the entire BLITZ family, Gilbert & Serge TRIGANO, all the village chiefs and all of you GOs and GMs who without you would have been cut short.

-Throughout history, the Club has been able to face conflicts, wars (Israel, Yugoslavia, Iraq), and even September 11.
-It has been able to hold its own against Covid, which brought the economy to a standstill.
+Throughout its history, the Club has been able to cope with conflicts and wars (Israel, Yugoslavia, Iraq), including 9/11.
+It has also been able to stand firm in the face of Covid, which brought the economy to its knees.

-Today, while some people no longer recognize the Club Med of their childhood, or have moved away from it like your servant, the Club Med adventure continues and no one knows where or how it will end.
+Today some no longer recognize the Club Med of their childhood, or have drifted away from it like yours truly, the Club Med adventure continues and no one knows where and how it will end.

 Videos